DannyPX/FishOnTools/docs/tools/search/bait-search.md

 ## Discrepancies

 - Small Cut Squid has `Flounders` listed in fish groups but isnt in the game.
 It should be `Flatfishes` but isnt fixed yet.
-- Small Cut Squid has `Grunts` listed in fish groups but has some discrepancies with `Grunters` and `Grunts` on some fishes.
 - Bread has `Eurasian Minnows` listed in fish groups but has some discrepancies with `Eurasian Minnows` and `Eurasian+Minnows` on some fishes.

 <style module>